sfomuseum/js-zoomable-images/README.md

 JavaScript and CSS libraries for enabling IIIF-compatible "zoomable" images.

+## Notice

+This package is no longer being updated.
+It has been superseded by the [sfomuseum/webcomponent-zoomable-image](https://github.com/sfomuseum/webcomponent-zoomable-image) package.

 ## Important

 The documentation for this package is incomplete.
 For now, please consult this blog post for details: